oracle/terraform-examples/README.md

 Usage
 -----

-Add the generated `terraform-provider-opc` executable to your `.terraformrc` configuration (`%APPDATA%/terraform.rc` on Windows), e.g.
+Add the generated `terraform-provider-opc` executable to your terraform configuration file.
+The configuration where plugins are defined is `~/.terraformrc` for Unix-like systems and `%APPDATA%/terraform.rc` for Windows, e.g.

 ```
 providers {